laurentpauwels/sanctionpaper/Readme.md

 MATLAB is used to produce Figures 2 - 6 and Tables 1 - 8.
 STATA is used for Figure 1 (scatter plots).
 Python is only used to convert XLSB format into CSV.
 It is not required to replicate any result of the paper.
 See [Data](#data) for more details.

 ### Runtime
 The runtime of the master file `evaluateTradeSanction.m` on 10 Apple M1 CPU cores is approximately 36 minutes. `getSubstituteMarket.m` takes up most of the computing time (around 35 minutes).
-The runtime of `evaluateApproximation.m` on 10 Apple M1 CPU cores is approximately 84 minutes.
+The runtime of `validateApproximation.m` on 10 Apple M1 CPU cores is approximately 84 minutes.
 Most of the computing time is taken by the simulation script `getSimulationOutput.m` which takes around 42 minutes to run.

 ## Data